soundpress/RulesOfNYC/docs/c16/index.rst

    (2) The information requested on the registration application form is required pursuant to MDL §§ 284(2) and 325, and these rules.
 Additional information may be required pursuant to rules promulgated by the Loft Board.

    (3) Pursuant to MDL § 282, the Loft Board may charge and collect reasonable fees.
-Registration and code compliance monitoring fees shall be payable to the Loft Board in accordance with 29 RCNY § 2-11 of these rules.
+Registration and code compliance monitoring fees shall be payable to the Loft Board in accordance with 29 RCNY § 2-11.

    (4) Completion and submission of a registration application form does not constitute a waiver of the applicant's right to contest before the Loft Board the coverage of the premises described therein as an IMD building under Article 7-C of the MDL, nor shall the act of filing the registration application form constitute evidence before the Loft Board that the building described therein is an IMD building.
 Notwithstanding the foregoing, the failure of an owner, a building occupant or prime lessee to contest the registration application within 45 calendar days after service of the registration application or 45 calendar days after the filing date with the Loft Board, whichever is later, shall constitute a "waiver" to contest coverage of the units registered, and shall preclude the landlord from contesting such coverage status.
 In the event the Loft Board or its staff subsequently discovers that a building, structure or portion thereof registered as an IMD does not qualify as an IMD subject to coverage under Article 7-C, in whole or in part, then the Executive Director may revoke such IMD status for the individual unit, or the building in its entirety, as applicable, effective upon notice to the owner, the building occupants and the prime lessees, listed on the registration application form.
-Any and all applications by a landlord, building occupant or the prime lessee to challenge the denial of a registration application form or the revocation of IMD status of a building or a unit by the Executive Director shall be governed by the terms and provisions of 29 RCNY § 1-07.1 of these rules.
+Any and all applications by a landlord, building occupant or the prime lessee to challenge the denial of a registration application form or the revocation of IMD status of a building or a unit by the Executive Director shall be governed by the terms and provisions of 29 RCNY § 1-07.1.

    (5) Procedure to Contest a Registration Application.
 Any and all applications filed by a landlord, building occupant(s) or prime lessee, if applicable, to contest coverage of a building or individual unit under Article 7-C must be received by the Loft Board within 45 calendar days after service of the registration application form on the building occupants and prime lessee(s) or within 45 calendar days after filing of the registration application form with the Loft Board, whichever is later.
 Such applications must set forth the extent of coverage being contested, including the facts and rationale upon which coverage is being contested.
-A copy of the application must be served on ALL residential, commercial and manufacturing occupants of the building and the prime lessee(s) in the manner described in 29 RCNY § 1-06(b) of these rules for service of Loft Board applications, and the application filed with the Loft Board must include a certification that such service has been made.
+A copy of the application must be served on ALL residential, commercial and manufacturing occupants of the building and the prime lessee(s) in the manner described in 29 RCNY § 1-06(b) for service of Loft Board applications, and the application filed with the Loft Board must include a certification that such service has been made.

-   (6) Any occupant in the building may apply for coverage under Article 7-C. Such applications shall be filed in accordance with the procedures set forth in 29 RCNY § 1-06 of these rules, and shall be subject to the terms and provisions of the MDL and these rules, including, without limitation, the deadline for filing coverage applications set forth in MDL § 282-a, 29 RCNY § 1-06.1 of the Loft Board's rules, and the Loft Board's website.
+   (6) Any occupant in the building may apply for coverage under Article 7-C. Such applications shall be filed in accordance with the procedures set forth in 29 RCNY § 1-06, and shall be subject to the terms and provisions of the MDL and these rules, including, without limitation, the deadline for filing coverage applications set forth in MDL § 282-a, 29 RCNY § 1-06.1, and the Loft Board's website.

    (7) An interim multiple dwelling registration number issued by the Loft Board will be effective until such time as determined by the Loft Board or its staff.